ligato/cn-infra/db/sql/cassandra/README.md

 The API will allow the client to configure either single node or multi-node cluster.
 Also, the client can configure following timeouts:
-- ConnectTimeout
+- DialTimeout
     - Initial connection timeout, used during initial dial to server
     - Default value is 600ms
-- Timeout (Query timeout)
+- OpTimeout
     - Connection timeout, used during executing query
     - Default value is 600ms
-- ReconnectInterval
+- RedialInterval
     - If not zero, gocql attempt to reconnect known DOWN nodes in every ReconnectSleep (ReconnectInterval)
     - Default value is 60s

+The timeout parameters are defined here [config.go](config.go)

+Supported by underlying gocql structure [ClusterConfig](../../../vendor/github.com/gocql/gocql/cluster.go)

 # Cassandra Data Consistency